abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 ## Controversy
 99% of the time, alt text is relatively straight forward.
 If the image adds any kind of context, then you should provide it.

-There are some people to advocate for hiding all images.
+There are some people who advocate for hiding all images.
 Literally marking every image as decorative and describing them in the body of the page.

 The argument *for* this is that the alt text is often useful for non-screen reader uses too.
 Especially if it's a complicated image.
 So by hiding the images and forcing you to describe it in the body content, then it's accessible to everybody.

-The argument *against* this, is that screen reader users sometimes like to know there is an image there so that they can imagine the page layout and get a similar experience to sighted users.
+The argument *against* this is that screen reader users sometimes like to know there is an image there so that they can imagine the page layout and get a similar experience to sighted users.
 I've seen some people who like to hop around the images on a screen, which of course you can't do if they're all hidden.

 Some people argue it improves the 'user experience' for screen reader users, but what about the human experience?
 If we start hiding everything and replacing everything with paragraphs of text just because it's easier to develop, the web will become very flat and very boring for a lot of people.